bgrissin/storageos_demo/README.md

     time="2017-08-09T18:32:30Z" level=info msg="connected to kv store"
     time="2017-08-09T18:32:30Z" level=info msg="connected to store" address="10.0.0.1:8500" backend=consul

-Next setup the StorageOS Docker plugin capability.
+The next step sets up the StorageOS Docker plugin .
 Doing so will allow you create container volumes using the docker CLI versus using the StorageOS CLI

     $ docker plugin install --alias storageos storageos/plugin ADVERTISE_IP=${ADVERTISE_IP}

-Last setup the StorageOS cli tool using a local install.
+An alternative to running the Docker plugin you can instead just setup the StorageOS cli tool using a local install.

     $ curl -sSL https://github.com/storageos/go-cli/releases/download/0.0.10/storageos_linux_amd64 > /usr/local/bin/storageos
     $ chmod +x /usr/local/bin/storageos

-You should be to test the storageOS cli by running. *make certain your $PATH includes /usr/local/bin where we curled the binary to
+You should be to test the storageOS cli by running the following command. *make certain your $PATH includes /usr/local/bin where we curled the binary to

     $ storageos -v

 So what you can do at this point is to create volumes using the StorageOS CLI or via the Docker CLI.
-This is what the plugin (v2)         feature provides
+This is what the plugin (v2)         feature from Docker provides.

     $ docker volume create --driver=storageos test_volume
     test_volume